domfarolino/algorithms/src/datastructures/binary_search_tree/README.md

 is invalidated since it is holding a pointer to the deleted root.
 This is not good, and could be avoided if the tree supported parent pointers, because the iterator class would no longer need to hold a root reference.

+TODO(domfarolino): Finish the documentation for this class's operations.